Flatmates sees the two young attorneys getting settled; on bicycles and around the court they start exploring their new relationship.

 HYDE PARK CORNER

 What's your experience with Ebooks?
+Have you tried reading Flatmates?
 Have you taken to reading books online or a notebook or the new E readers?
 Let me know via Contact, I'm interested in your feedback.

 Getting published these days is very very difficult with more people turning to ebooks, and traditional book sales dropping, and high street corner stores on the wane.